4 Indiana Ave Valparaiso, IN 46383

 In Indiana, there is no presumption favoring either parent.
 The court determines custody in accordance with the best interests of the child.
 In determining the best interest, the court considers all relevant factors including the age and sex of the child, the wishes of the child’s parents, the wishes of the child, the interaction and interrelationship of the child with the child’s parents, siblings, and any other person who may significantly affect the child’s interests, the child’s adjustment to his home, school, and community, the mental and physical health of all individuals involved, any evidence of domestic or family violence, and any evidence that the child may have been cared for by a defacto custodian.

 Relocation of a minor child depends on the unique facts and circumstances of each case.
 The relocating individual must file a notice of intent with the clerk of the court.
 The nonrelocating patent may then file an objection which must be timely and complaint with the statute.
 Upon motion of either party, the court will set the matter for hearing to determine if the relocating parent may actually relocate with the minor child.
 There are specific timing and content requirements related to the notice.
-Initially, the relocating individual has the burden to prove that the proposed relocation is made in good faith and for legitimate reason, which, if proven, the non-relocating parent must then show that the proposed relocation is not in the best interest of the child.
+Initially, the relocating individual has the burden to prove that the proposed relocation is made in good faith and for a legitimate reason, which, if proven, the non-relocating parent must then show that the proposed relocation is not in the best interest of the child.
+An Indiana child custody and child support modification attorney can assist with this process.

 The amount of child support is governed by application of the Indiana Child Support Guidelines.
 The Guidelines are designed to ensure consistency and predictability in child support amounts.
 In any proceeding there is a rebuttable presumption that the amount of child support which would be awarded by applying the Indiana Child Support Guidelines is correct.
 However, the court may conclude that the evidence in a particular case justifies deviating from the Guideline amount.
 The Guidelines utilize a Child Support Obligation Worksheet to calculate the presumed child support amount, which considers weekly gross income, any subsequent born children, any support obligation or duty for prior born children, maintenance received by either party, work-related child care expenses of each parent, weekly insurance premiums paid to provide insurance coverage for the children, and a parenting time credit which is based on the number of overnights exercised by the parent paying support.